Las Vegas Raiders vs. Philadelphia Eagles NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Eagles stats and trends

-- In Philadelphia's six games this season, it has three wins against the spread.
+- Philadelphia has three wins against the spread in six games this season.

-- The Eagles have covered the spread twice this year when underdogs by 3 points or more (in five chances).
+- The Eagles have covered the spread twice this season when underdogs by 3 points or more (in five chances).

-- Philadelphia's games this season have gone over the total in two out of six opportunities (33.3%).
+- Philadelphia's games this season have eclipsed the over/under two times in six opportunities (33.3%).

-- Philadelphia is 1-1 against the spread and 1-1 overall when the team puts up more than 24.0 points.
+- Philadelphia is 1-1 against the spread and 1-1 overall in games when it puts up more than 24.0 points.

 Home and road insights

-- At home this year, Las Vegas has one win against the spread and is 2-1 overall.
+- Las Vegas has one win against the spread, and is 2-1 overall, at home this season.

-- At home, as 3-point favorites or more, the Raiders are winless ATS (0-2).
+- At home, as 3-point favorites or greater, the Raiders are winless ATS (0-2).

-- This season, in three home games, Las Vegas has gone over the total twice.
+- This year, in three home games, Las Vegas has hit the over twice.

 - This season, in three away games, Philadelphia has hit the over once.